nileshr8/nileshr8/README.md

 # About me

-- I’m currently working on .NET and AI Projects.
+- Interested in .NET Technologies, Machine Learning and Artificial Intelligence.